-If you’re looking to unblock streaming, when you select this mode from the main dashboard, you’ll be greeted with a selection of streaming sites to choose from, including BBC iPlayer, YouTube, and Amazon Prime.
+If you’re looking to unblock streaming, when you select this mode from the main dashboard, you’ll be greeted with a selection of streaming sites to choose from, including Netflix and Amazon Prime.

-Beneath each one, you’ll see the default server that will used to access it.
-Some, such as Amazon Prime and YouTube, will have multiple server options in the dropdown for you to choose from.
+Beneath each one, you’ll see the default server that will be used to access it.
+Some, such as YouTube, will have multiple server options in the dropdown for you to choose from.

 Closing the dashboard won’t cause CyberGhost to disconnect and it will continue to run in the system tray.
-You can access it by right clicking, and it will display a mini dashboard showing your server location, IP and session duration.
+You can access it by right-clicking, and it will display a mini dashboard showing your server location, IP address, and session duration.
 It will also give you the option to disconnect or switch to a recently selected service.

 However, once you’ve selected your service, your options are much the same as they appear in the desktop version.
 Just a note that it seems the only real difference between Surf Anonymously and Choose My Server (within the desktop and mobile apps) is that with the latter you get to choose the exact server you want to use.
 Both offer additional features such as ad blocking, as well as the option to simply connect using whichever server you’re allocated by default (if you decide not to choose).

-Overall, it’s an intuitive, well-designed app.
+Overall, this is an intuitive, well-designed app.
 It’s responsive, sleek, and easy to navigate.
-It also isn't bogged down with a ton of options.

 We were able to seamlessly stream 1080p video with no buffering while connected to servers in Canada, Germany, and the US (the three YouTube options offered) from the test location in Canada.
 We could also play online games without any noticeable lag.
 The connection didn’t drop at all while surfing, although it often took several minutes to connect to specific servers in the Choose My Server option.
 In the same mode, there were also some instances where a connection couldn’t be made on the first try.